woodRock/fishy-business/docs/source/literature.rst

 chen2019looks
 -------------
-    * This looks like that: deep learning for interpretable image recognition
+This looks like that: deep learning for interpretable image recognition

+(Chen 2019) forces a deep neural network to use a reasoning process in a human-understandable way.

+Method:
+    * (Chen 2019) forces a deep neural network to use a reasoning process in a human-understandable way.
+    * But while the model's predictions can be explained easily to humans, the parameters of that model remain black-box, an utter mystery.
     * Add a prototype layer to neural networks to for interpretable models for black-box nets.

 chen2021evaluating